Fintech MVP Development: The 2026 U.S. Strategic Guide

 - Profitability First: Investors no longer fund growth "at any cost."
 In 2026, priority is given to startups demonstrating a path to profitability even at the MVP stage.

-In short, the U.S. market has stopped being a "market of ideas" and became a "market of execution."
+The U.S. market has stopped being a "market of ideas" and became a "market of execution."
 The fact that 49% of M&A deals today occur between fintech companies themselves means your MVP must be built on a modular architecture, making it easy to integrate or sell to a larger player.

 Core Pillars: 2026 Technical Baseline

-Agentic Readiness
+1. Agentic Readiness & KYA

 By 2026, up to 66% of consumers are ready to delegate financial tasks to autonomous agents.
 Your MVP must support the "Agentic Economy" - an environment where transactions are initiated by software, not humans.